mvazramos/CBPSO-PCA/README.md

 This algorithm was not designed by me, I merely implemented it in **R**, in order to compare it with other algorithms.
 It is not original work of mine.

+The data file used to reproduce the results from the paper is freely availabe in: *http://weppi.gtk.fi/publ/foregsatlas/ForegsData.php*, in the subsoil file section.

 The **functions** used to compute the **random matrices** and to compute the **loading matrices** were not writen by me, they are available in the **biplotbootGUI** package, in the **CDpca** function conde - available at https://CRAN.R-project.org/package=biplotbootGUI.